Your expert guide to visiting Calakmul

 🔆 Calakmul and the other sites of this area are best visited in the dry season (October – April) as the biosphere roads and other small roads can be pretty impassable in the rainy season.
 Calakmul would make a great spring break family vacation option.

-📌 Remember, too, that in order to visit the Calakmul archaeological site you need to allow for the two hours driving from the biosphere entrance at the main road to the actual site deep in the jungle.
+🕚 In order to visit the Calakmul archaeological site you need to allow for the 90 minutes driving from the biosphere entrance at the main road to the actual site deep in the jungle.
 The site itself is open 8 am – 5 pm but you can enter the park before 8 am.
-When we went, we were at the biosphere gates at 7.45 am and we were by no means the first to enter the park (I believe it opens at 6 am).
+The first time I went, we were at the biosphere gates at 7.45 am and we were by no means the first to enter the park (It opens at 6 am).

-📌 No one is permitted to enter the biosphere after 3 pm.
+❌ No one is permitted to enter the biosphere after 3 pm and last access to the site itself is 4 pm.

-➡️ Hint: My preference is always to visit ruins early in the morning – the heat isn’t so oppressive and there are generally fewer people around then.
+✅ My recommendation is to visit ruins early in the morning – the heat isn’t so oppressive and there are generally fewer people around then.

 ⭐️ My recommendation is to take a trip to Calakmul nice and slow, really make the most of it.
 Not many people are privileged enough to get to visit Calakmul, so don’t rush this.